tricorder-observability/grafana/docs/sources/setup-grafana/configure-security/configure-database-encryption/integrate-with-hashicorp-vault.md

 ### Secrets engines

 Vault supports many secrets engines which represents different methods for storing or generating secrets when requested by an authorized user.
-Grafana supports a subset of these which are most likely to be relevant for a Grafana installation.
+Grafana supports a subset of these which are most likely to be relevant for a Tricorder installation.

 #### Key/Value